Passenger Dies After Near Head-On Crash

 The law caps the amount of noneconomic damages at $500,000.
 This does not apply to economic damages, which are not capped.

 The moments and days after an Oregon car collision are the most important.
 First, you must seek medical attention as soon as possible.
 Even if you think your injuries are minor, you should have a record of anything after the accident in case the pains become more serious.
-Second, either you, a friend or family member, or a qualified attorney, should collect evidence from the accident scene.
+Second, either you, a friend or family member or a qualified attorney, should collect evidence from the accident scene.
 Evidence can disappear quickly, so doing this while your loved one is in the hospital is of extreme importance.
-We understand that you may not want to do this while you or your loved one is in the hospital, so you may want to ask an Oregon injury attorney to do it for you.
+We understand that you may not want to do this while you or your loved one is in the hospital, so you may want to ask a Portland accident attorney to do it for you.

 The months after an accident are important as well.
 There are time limits to filing a claim if you have been in an accident.
 And sometimes you can’t go back to work, so you start to worry about paying medical bills and wage loss.
 These are all stressful things, and it doesn’t help that the insurance company won’t leave you alone, but they won’t help you either.
 So please, do not hesitate to call us or request a free copy of our book, 7 Common Mistakes That Can Wreck Your Oregon Accident Case.
 Our website has helpful advice, and what we don’t cover there, we will be more than happy to answer ourselves.